Noakhali riots: Relief operations

-Women's Relief and Recovery
+Women's relief and recovery

-On 20 October 1946, at a meeting of the Chattogram Mahila Sangha, the Chittagong branch of the All India Women's Conference, presided over by Nellie Sengupta, a resolution was passed to prioritize the relief and recovery of abducted Hindu women during the Noakhali riots.
+On 20 October 1946, at a meeting of the Chittagong Mahila Sangha, the Chittagong branch of the All India Women's Conference, presided over by Nellie Sengupta, a resolution was passed to prioritize the relief and recovery of abducted Hindu women during the Noakhali riots.
 The Noakhali Relief Committee was subsequently formed to provide rehabilitation to these women.

 Beginning on 26 October, groups of volunteers led by Ashoka Gupta made weekly trips to Noakhali, where they assisted in locating abducted women, providing relief to refugees at railway stations, and compiling lists of affected villages based on survivors' testimonies.
 Leela Roy led a significant rescue mission, walking 90 miles from Chaumohani to Ramganj on 9 December 1946.
 She and her team successfully rescued 1,307 girls who had been abducted during the riots.
 Roy's organisation, the National Services Institute, also established 17 relief camps in the affected region.
 In December, the Srihatta Mahila Sangha dispatched additional volunteers, including Kiranshashi Deb, Leela Dasgupta, Saralabala Deb, and Suhasini Das, to assist with the ongoing relief work.
 Several Congress leaders, including Satish Chandra Dasgupta, Dhirendranath Dutta, Trailokya Chakrabarti, and Bishwaranjan Sen, played leading roles in coordinating relief efforts.

 Mahatma Gandhi himself was involved in the relief of abducted women.
 He sent four rescued Hindu girls to Sujata Devi, the daughter-in-law of Chittaranjan Das, for rehabilitation.
 Sujata Devi established the Bangiya Pallee Sangathan Samity, which provided rehabilitation services and operated a free school to educate the rescued girls.

-Government Relief Measures
+Government relief measures

-The Government of Bengal appointed a Special Relief Commissioner with magisterial powers to oversee the distribution of funds to refugees.
-A Government Order dated 10 February 1947 announced a relief grant of Rs 250 to each affected household for rebuilding, and an additional Rs 200 was promised to each affected weaver, fisherman, and peasant to buy new tools, such as looms, ox carts, or fishing equipment, upon furnishing proof of loss.
+The government of Bengal appointed a special relief commissioner with magisterial powers to oversee the distribution of funds to refugees.
+A government order dated 10 February 1947 announced a relief grant of Rs 250 to each affected household for rebuilding, and an additional Rs 200 was promised to each affected weaver, fisherman, and peasant to buy new tools, such as looms, ox carts, or fishing equipment, upon furnishing proof of loss.
 Relief workers criticised the government's decision to treat an entire joint family as a single unit, contending that Rs 250 was insufficient for rebuilding a homestead.
 On 11 February 1947, Ashoka Gupta met Akhtaruzzaman, the Additional District Magistrate of Noakhali, on behalf of the relief workers and obtained clarification on the order to ensure that no families were excluded from receiving aid.